yphil-dev/petrolette/README.md

 ### Features

 - AJAX (asynchronous) loading of the feeds (ie reload one single feed w/o reloading the whole page)
+- Flexible/Responsive rendering of the feeds wrapping
 - Handles any charset encoding/langage
 - Grabs the most out of the description text and displays it as standard tooltip on mouse hover
 - Built-in image gallery (to view all the images in a feed, or in a category)
 - Does its best to parse any given feed and identify it w/o questions
 - Plays nice with different resolutions & ergonomics, ie phones, tablets, etc
 - Directly links to any included image (and sound file)
 - If any, displays item image, wrapped around text (displays it full width if it's the only item's element, or if it comes from a photoblog)
 - Lightweight and standard (valid HTML5 code)

 ### Installation